Hazrat Babajan: Earliest records

 Over a decade before Dr Ghani’s life-sketch of Babajan appeared, in 1927 Meher Baba gave a public talk on Babajan, which a devotee had recorded in a diary at that time.
 This is currently the earliest account of Babajan’s life.
 The people being addressed were predominantly women, and the story was told to provide a moral.
 To summarize the essentials of that brief talk:

-Hazrat Babajan is the daughter of one of the then responsible and chief ministers of the Amir of Afghanistan at Kabul.
+Hazrat Babajan is the daughter of one of the then responsible and chief ministers of the Emir of Afghanistan at Kabul.
 From early childhood she had a natural inclination toward spirituality and the realization of Truth.
-When Babajan was fifteen years of age her guardians began to arrange for her marriage … at this juncture she made bold to leave the family home.
+When Babajan was fifteen years of age her guardians began to arrange for her marriage, at this juncture she made bold to leave the family home.
 For fifty years thereafter she led a life of complete resignation and renunciation.

-After wandering from place to place for fifty long years she at last came across her Master, and became God-Realized at the age of about sixty-five.
-After being God-Realized Babajan lived for some time … in the Punjab.
+After wandering from place to place for fifty long years she at last came across her Master, and became God-realized at the age of about sixty-five.
+After being God-realized Babajan lived for some time […] in the Punjab.
 During this stay many people began to respect her as a saint.
-Her occasional remarks, declaring herself to be God [Ana'l-Haqq, I am the Truth] upset the Muslim population, and fanatical Muslim Baluchi soldiers (sepoys) of a local military regiment buried Babajan alive.
-After a lapse of many years, during the First World War the Baluchi regiment was transferred to Pune, and in that city the same soldiers came face-to-face with Babajan sitting under her neem tree at Char Bawdi.
+Her occasional remarks, declaring herself to be God [Ana'l-Haqq, "I am the Truth"] upset the Muslim population, and fanatical Muslim Baloch soldiers (sepoys) of a local military regiment buried Babajan alive.

+After a lapse of many years, during the World War I, the Baluchi regiment was transferred to Pune, and in that city the same soldiers came face-to-face with Babajan sitting under her neem tree at Char Bawdi.
 Fanaticism was transformed into devotion, and as long as the regiment remained stationed at Pune, the soldiers came to pay their respects to Babajan.

-Ghani’s later, and extended, version of Babajan’s life, published in 1939, provides a different account: She left home at the age of eighteen on her wedding day.
+Ghani’s later, and extended, version of Babajan’s life, published in 1939, provides a different account; She left home at the age of eighteen on her wedding day.
 Eventually came into contact with a Hindu sadguru at Rawalpindi.
 Later went down to the Punjab, and when she was thirty-seven met a Muslim saint in Multan who gave her God-Realization.
-After the Baluchi soldiers encountered her again in Pune, "her saintly fame spread far and wide, and she came to be universally known as Hazrat Babajan".
+After the Baloch soldiers encountered her again in Pune: "her saintly fame spread far and wide, and she came to be universally known as Hazrat Babajan".